HOW TO REMOVE GREEN CARD CONDITIONS: I 751 FORM

 - File jointly, meaning that both you and your spouse must file together.
 Although, if this is not possible, you may still be able to remove the conditions of your residency by filing an I-751 waiver.

-Filing for permanent residency can be a complex and confusing process, and with so much at stake, it is crucial that couples seek the legal guidance of an experienced immigration lawyer.
-Ensuring that your I-751 Marriage visa petition is successful requires specific documents and proof that the marriage is not simply an attempt to evade immigration laws.
-At The Immigration Law Office of Los Angeles, our attorneys are dedicated to helping married couples, including same-sex couples, with the process of obtaining permanent residency in the U.S. please feel free to call us at (213) 375-4084 to discuss the best course of action for your circumstances, including a document review.
+Filing for permanent residency can be a complex and confusing process.
+With so much at stake, it is crucial that couples seek the legal guidance of an experienced immigration lawyer.
+Ensuring that your I-751 marriage visa petition is successful requires specific documents and proof that the marriage is not simply an attempt to evade immigration laws.
+At The Immigration Law Office of Los Angeles, our attorneys are dedicated to helping married couples, including same-sex couples, with the process of obtaining permanent residency in the U.S. Please feel free to call us at (213) 375-4084 to discuss the best course of action for your circumstances, including a document review.

 I-751 Form: What is it for?